Learn different techniques to Merge or Concatenate multiple collections together in Java with the help of practical examples.

 class from Apache Commons Library provides a way to concatenate two iterables together.

-Unlike the union method of CollectionUtils, this method simply concatenates elements of the second iterable at the end of the first one.
+method of CollectionUtils, this method concatenates elements of the second iterable at the end of the first one.

 Concatenate Collections without Duplicates

-Using Java Streams API we can concatenate multiple collections together and form a new collection of unique elements.
-To know more ways of removing duplicates from List consider reading our detailed tutorial Removing Duplicate Elements from Java List.
+Using Java Streams API, we can combine multiple collections and form a new collection of unique elements.
+To know more ways of removing duplicates from a List, consider reading our detailed tutorial Removing Duplicate Elements from Java List.

 The output we get is